 The levers come in a position that is known to work.
-Your installation may vary (A stock bike is rare, especially for racing).
+Your installation may vary (I have never seen a stock CB160, especially for racing).
 It is a good starting point, but you may want to play with different lever angles for better ergonomics and clearances.

 You will notice that the lever and the lever collar have a different number of holes.
 This is to provide a vernier adjustment.
 Put both on a footpeg and hold the lever stationary.
-As you rotate the lever collar clockwise, you can see that the hole alignment moves counter-clockwise at a very fine adjustment angle.
+As you rotate the lever collar clockwise, you can see that the hole alignment moves clockwise at a very fine adjustment angle.